Distributed Leadership at ECTA

 There are six core infrastructure areas of responsibility.
 Leadership team members lead those infrastructure areas based on their expertise.

-- Strategic Planning and Budgeting (Sherri Britt-Williams and Christina Kasprzak)
+Strategic Planning and Budgeting: Sherri Britt-Williams

-- TA Deliverables and Activity Planning (Laura Curtis and Megan Vinh)
+TA Deliverables and Activity Planning: Laura Curtis

-- Communications, Marketing, and Product Development (Katy McCullough and Megan Vinh)
+Communications, Marketing, and Product Development: Katy McCullough

-- Outreach, Partnerships, and Collaboration (Catasha Williams and Christina Kasprzak)
+Outreach, Partnerships, and Collaboration: Catasha Williams

 To implement this model successfully, the ECTA team has established clear roles and responsibilities, confirmed decision-making processes, and created a structure to include all aspects of the work.
 Topic teams, work groups, and core infrastructure teams continue to carry out their work with their respective leaders and teams.
 Individuals are trusted and empowered to continue to make clear and transparent decisions within their domains, relying on staff and leadership for input.